Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Introduction

 The goal of this paper is to show that these inequalities \eqref{eq:sharpsimple}, \eqref{eq:main12}, \eqref{eq:sharpmultiple} indeed hold, and that the above observations turn out to provide the sharp exponents in \eqref{ex1.03}.

 {\bf Strategy.} As a first result (see Theorem \ref{main_sqrt} below), we will show that one can obtain \eqref{eq:main12} where $\alpha=\frac 12$ (valid for simple and for multiple eigenvalues) with suitable choices of test functions and the quantitative Saint-Venant inequality.
-This improves the previous results from \cite{BC06,MP19}.
+This improves the previous results from \cite{BC06,MP19}. \BBB Let us briefly recall that the Saint-Venant inequality states that for every $\Om\in\A$ it holds